zpalazov/juniemvc/.junie/guidelines.md

 ## For simple JPA tests, use slice tests with `@DataJpaTest`
 * Use H2 in-memory database for fast tests.
+* Use Spring data repositories or pure SQL for verification.

 ## Use random port for integration tests
 * Start the app on a random port to avoid conflicts: